-A few years travelling, 123 countries on 5 continents – at least so far.
+A few years of traveling, 140 countries on all 7 continents – at least so far.

 We, Monika and Martin, met during our studies in Zurich, Swizzyland in 1978 and decided to spend some time together.

 In 1980 we needed a student’s sabbatical to recover from the overwhelming stress at university: 6 months to earn some odd money and 6 months to backpack thru South-East Asia.
-We flew to Singapore, discovered Malaysia, Indonesia, Thailand, Burma (nowadays Myanmar), Nepal and India.
+We flew to Singapore, and discovered Malaysia, Indonesia, Thailand, Burma (nowadays Myanmar), Nepal, and India.

-For Martin the experience started a little more relaxed.
-A few years earlier he made one of these odd overland trips to Nepal everybody had to experience at that time.
-So he was used to all kind of mysterious incidents he wouldn’t dare to share with Monika.
+For Martin, the experience started a little more relaxed.
+A few years earlier he made one of these odd overland trips to Nepal that everybody had to experience back then.
+So, he was used to all kinds of mysterious occurrences that he wouldn’t dare to share with Monika.

-Of course, after our studies we were convinced we could change the world.
-To comply with this conviction we took the chance to work with a big development institution in Germany.
+Of course, after our studies, we were convinced we could change the world.
+To comply with this conviction we took the chance to work with a big German development institution.

-We started in Haiti, the pearl of the Caribbean; moved on to Bangladesh, Côte d’Ivoire, Senegal, Benin, Lesotho and finally to Burkina Faso.
-In the beginning we rather tried to apply what we had learned: we spread good’n’bad advices on how to irrigate land and increase agricultural production and thus enable farmers to improve their living.
-Later on, we considered more relevant to give our all-important advices on more global themes: Monika on food security, Martin on governance issues.
+We started working in Haiti, the Pearl of the Caribbean; later moved on to Bangladesh, Côte d’Ivoire, Senegal, Benin, Lesotho, and finally Burkina Faso.
+In the beginning, we rather tried to apply what we had learned: we spread our good’n’bad advice on how to irrigate land and increase agricultural production and thus enabling farmers to improve their living.
+Later on, we considered it more relevant to give our all-important opinion on more global themes: Monika on food security, and Martin on governance issues.

 During all these years we still found some time to discover the world.
-When not busy converting the world into paradise, we used all opportunities to explore the surrounding of our respective location or interesting places a little bit further away.
-So, an opportunity to discover many African countries, just in front of our door step and during our scare leaves also trips to Asia and the Americas.
+When not busy converting the world into a paradise, we used all opportunities to explore the surrounding of our respective locations or interesting places a little bit further away.
+So, an opportunity to discover many African countries on our doorstep, and during our scare leaves some trips to Asia and the Americas.

-In 2007, we decided for another sabbatical: time for an extended 10 month backpacking trip from India to Australia.
+In 2007, we decided on another sabbatical: time for an extended 10-month backpacking trip from India to Australia.

-Back to work, now in Lesotho, we planned our next trip at the end of our assignment: to drive back to Swizzyland.
+Back to work, now in Lesotho, we planned our next journey at the end of our assignment: to drive back to Swizzyland.
 In 2012 the dream came true: another sabbatical and we were on our way from Lesotho to Europe.
-Somewhere in Turkey, near to the end of the trip, we decided on the next steps: Ushuaia, Argentina with a stopover at the Glacier Brew House in Anchorage – their Indian Pale Ale is fantastic.
+Somewhere in Turkey, near the end of the trip, we decided on the next step: Ushuaia, Argentina with a stopover at the Glacier Brew House in Anchorage – their Indian Pale Ale is fantastic.

 Nevertheless, as a preparation we had to go back to work, improving our financial basis.
 Another assignment in West Africa, this time in Burkina Faso.

-1½ years later, and after 30 years with the always same company we definitely decided to continue our trip to Ushuaia.
+1½ years later, and after 30 years with the always same company, we definitely decided to continue our trip to Ushuaia.
 In 2014 we said goodbye to our Mother of All Companies – MoAC (not to confuse in a certain context with MoAC meaning Mother of All Corruption, or MoAC as Ministry of Anti-Corruption in another framework).
-Well, we drove back to Swizzyland, a kind of a side trip on our way to Ushuaia.

-During the past 18 years Prado has been accompanying us on all our trips.
+During the past 20 years, Prado has been accompanying us on all our trips.
 2003 we bought Prado as a simple Toyota for our assignment in Benin.
-During our time in Lesotho we converted it every month a little more to comply with the challenges of an overland trip.
-It got a stronger suspension to conquer the jungle of the DRC, a 2nd battery to keep beer cool, a lodge on the rooftop and all kind of wiring to ensure that all indispensable electronic scrap maintains its life.
+During our time in Lesotho, we converted it every month a little more to comply with the challenges of an overland trip.
+It got a stronger suspension to conquer the jungle of the DRC, a 2nd battery to keep the beer cool, a lodge on the rooftop, and all kinds of wiring to ensure that all indispensable electronic scrap maintains its life.

-In the meantime it got a little bit rusty, got some bumps from trees, cars or fences that were standing in its way.
+In the meantime, it got a little bit rusty, and got some bumps from trees, cars, or fences that were standing in its way.

-Still it always brought us reliably through sand, swamp, water, desert and mountains – to the highest elevation at approx. 5400m in west Tibet and the lowest minus 50m at the Caspian Sea.
+Still, it always brought us reliably through sand, swamp, water, desert, and mountains – to the highest elevation at approximately 5400m in west Tibet and the lowest minus 50m at the Caspian Sea.

-So just relax, get jealous and enjoy as we do!!!
+Now just relax, get jealous, and enjoy as we do!!!